How to Spend a Day in Savannah: Itinerary for First-Time Visitors

 Olde Harbour Inn

 This historic riverfront inn dates back to 1812.
-Rooms are spacious and surprisingly modern given the hotel’s heritage façade.
+We like the spacious rooms here, which are surprisingly modern given the hotel’s heritage façade.
 Like other top hotels in the area, the inn hosts a nightly wine & cheese event.

 Perry Lane Hotel